maduchs/Secure-Enterprise-Network-Design-Cisco-Packet-Tracer-/README.md

 # Secure-Enterprise-Network-Design-Cisco-Packet-Tracer-

+This project was developed as part of a **network design and security coursework assessment**.
-This repository contains a complete secure enterprise network design and implementation built using Cisco Packet Tracer, as well as a report covering the entire process.
+It demonstrates the creation of a secure, segmented enterprise network using Cisco Packet Tracer, supported by a full technical report detailing the design, implementation, configurations, and testing.

-The project demonstrates a professionally structured network for a **generic multi-department organisation**, featuring segmentation, secure routing, core services, and layered access controls.
+The repository includes both:
+- The **Packet Tracer project file**
+- The **complete written report** documenting all stages of the network design

 The design focuses on: